AwBi/hello-world/README.md

 Hey future me!

-I hope this letter finds you in good health and in a prosperous enough position to FUCKING CODE SHIT
+I hope this letter finds you in good health and in a prosperous enough position to FUCKING CODE N' SHIT